 However, in the UK and many parts of Europe, the term mobile phone is used to refer to cellular phones.
 Cell phones connect to a network of interlinked cells that allows them to communicate with other phones and devices that are on the same or other networks.
 Mobile cellular networks use advanced technologies to establish a connection between the cell phone and the strongest available base station used by the mobile service provider.

 Mobile operators constantly keep introducing new cellular technologies and enhancements to keep up with the network traffic demand.
 For a user, that means having to upgrade phones from time to time.
 For example, you may be someone who once bought a GSM phone and then had to upgrade to a 3G phone and then to a 4G phone.

-With enhancements like High-Speed Packet Access, LTE-Advanced and Advanced Pro, and now 5G NR, it can be confusing for a mobile user to know if they need to buy a new phone.
+With enhancements like High-Speed Packet Access, LTE-Advanced and Advanced Pro, and now 5G NR, it can be confusing for mobile users to know if they need to buy a new phone.
 As a rule of thumb, all cellular technologies are backwards compatible.
-It means if you have a 3G phone for a particular 3G technology (e.g. UMTS), the phone will also work on the 2G technology (e.g. GSM) relevant for that 3G technology.
+It means if you have a 3G phone for a particular 3G technology (e.g. UMTS), the phone will also work on the 2G technology (e.g. GSM) relevant to that 3G technology.

-However, cellular technologies will keep on evolving, and the older technologies will at some point be phased out.
+However, cellular technologies will keep evolving, and the older technologies will, at some point, be phased out.
 Have a look at this GSM vs CDMA post if you live in the US and are on CDMA technology (e.g. CDMA2000/cdmaOne).
 If you have a 4G phone and wonder whether it should work on 5G or not, check out this dedicated post on 4G phones on 5G networks.

 Types of cells used by a mobile network